ahomer/pandas-go/README.md

 ### Getting Started

-Just clone the the repo or open the notebook files.
+Just clone the the repo and open the notebook.

 ### Content